bennadel/git-cheat-sheet/README.md

 ### I want to copy a file from a given commit into my current working tree.

-Normally, the `checkout` command will update the entire working tree to point to the given commit.
+Normally, the `checkout` command will update the entire working tree to point to a given commit.
 However, you can use the `--` modifier to copy (or checkout) a single file from the given commit into your working tree:

 ```sh
 git checkout my-feature